ece398-buvip/vip-weather-docs/docs/software-build.md

 sudo rm /etc/nginx/sites-enabled/default
 ```

-Then, create a new file `/etc/nginx/sites-enabled/weather-station` and copy/paste the following contents:
+Then create a new file `/etc/nginx/sites-enabled/weather-station` and copy/paste the following contents:

 ```
 server {